rezen/ahermosilla.com/_posts/2017-07-29-thinking-about-com-sci.md

 Linux is on servers, phones, cameras, cars … linux is everywhere!
 No matter what you decide to focus on software wise you will probably have to work with linux.
 In fact, good ol’ Microsft released .NET for linux and is transitioning Azure to linux?
 To learn install Ubuntu (easiest to start with) on a computer and learn the command line.
 You can also get an Amazon EC2 free instance!
 Most servers are linux and the number of jobs you can get just from being awesome at linux is quite substantial.

 - [Virtualbox](https://www.virtualbox.org/) - Fire up a linux vm!
-- {{ 'http://overthewire.org/wargames/bandit/bandit0.html' | urlize }}  - use ssh to learn on a vm
+- <http://overthewire.org/wargames/bandit/bandit0.html>  - use ssh to learn on a vm
 - [AWS EC2](https://aws.amazon.com/ec2/pricing/) - free tier!
 - [CLI Tips & Tricks](https://github.com/jlevy/the-art-of-command-line) - lots of cli tips